Point vortex dynamics as zero-radius limit of the motion of a rigid body in an irrotational fluid: Main results

-Moreover, it follows from Corollary~\ref{bd-loin} below that $T$ is the time of the first collision of the solid with the outer boundary of the fluid domain.
-If there is no collision, then $T=+\infty$. \ Let us now turn our attention to the limit of the dynamics when the size of the solid goes to 0.
-As mentioned above, we will distinguish two cases: \begin{itemize} \item Case (i): when the mass of the solid is fixed (and then the solid tends to a massive pointwise particle), and \item Case (ii): when the mass tends to 0 along with the size (and then the solid tends to a massless pointwise particle). \end{itemize}
+We have now at our disposal all the material to deal with the limit of the dynamics when the size of the solid goes to $0$.
+As mentioned in the introduction, we distinguish two cases: \begin{itemize} \item Case (i): the mass of the solid is fixed (and then the solid tends to a massless point particle), and \item Case (ii): the mass tends to $0$ along with the size (and then the solid tends to a point-mass particle). \end{itemize}

-\subsection{Case (i): Dynamics of a solid shrinking to a pointwise massive particle}
+\subsection{Case (i): Dynamics of a solid shrinking to a point-mass particle}